 While there are 3rd party resources out there to help ease the learning curve, always consult with Metrc state regulators for the most up to date and accurate information.

-Trym automates compliance with the Metrc system per Maine’s Marijuana Regulatory Agency (MRA) requirements.
+Trym automates compliance with the Metrc system per Maine’s OMP requirements.
 While some smaller cannabis businesses choose to enter information by hand or upload spreadsheets into Metrc, others enlist the help of a 3rd party seed to sale software company, like Trym.